Carmakers curb European production as coronavirus hits

-MILAN (Reuters) - Carmakers including Fiat Chrysler (FCHA.MI), VW (VOWG_p.DE) and its premium unit Audi (NSUG.DE) throttled back production at their European plants on Monday as fears over the coronavirus took their toll on producing goods.
+MILAN (Reuters) - Carmakers including Fiat Chrysler (FCHA.MI), Peugeot (PEUP.PA), Volkswagen (VOWG_p.DE) and its premium unit Audi (NSUG.DE) throttled back production at their European plants on Monday as they grapple with the coronavirus crisis and plunging demand.

+Worker representatives in Italy, France, Belgium and Germany have demanded stricter controls on hygiene, disinfection and isolation for employees working heel-to-heel on Europe’s production lines.

-Audi said it is struggling to keep production running at its plant in Brussels, Belgium because some workers had downed tools over concerns they were exposing themselves to the virus.
+Audi said it was struggling to keep production running at its plant in Brussels, Belgium, because some workers had downed tools over concerns they were exposing themselves to the virus.

 The topic of how to protect employees was now the subject of discussions between management and unions, the carmaker said.

-Fiat Chrysler Automobiles (FCA) is halting production for two weeks at most of its European plants to help protect staff against the coronavirus pandemic and adjust to a slump in demand, the Italian-American carmaker said on Monday.
+Fiat Chrysler Automobiles (FCA) is halting production for two weeks at most of its European plants to help protect staff and adjust to a slump in demand, the Italian-American carmaker said.

 Italy has been the European country worst hit by the crisis and the first to enforce a nationwide lockdown, which has now been replicated by Spain and to a lesser extent France as the virus sweeps through the continent.

+Measures in Italy were agreed after all-night talks with companies and trade union leaders to introduce tighter controls on workplace practices and cleaning protocols, as well as steps to encourage more home-working, Economy Ministry undersecretary Pier Paolo Baretta said.

+French carmaker PSA, which owns the Peugeot, Opel and Vauxhall brands, also said it was closing its European factories until March 27.

-Last week some Spanish plants of the Renault-Nissan alliance and Volkswagen’s Spanish division Seat announced temporary stoppages that could last for days or weeks.
+Last week, some Spanish plants of the Renault-Nissan (RENA.PA) (7201.T) alliance and Volkswagen’s Spanish division Seat announced temporary stoppages that could last for days or weeks.

 On Monday, Volkswagen’s Autoeuropa car assembly plant near Lisbon said it had reduced its daily output by 16% because of a shortage of workers after Portugal ordered all schools closed amid the coronavirus outbreak.

-VW also said on Sunday it was preparing to suspend operations at its manufacturing plant in Bratislava after Slovakia declared a state of emergency in response to the virus.
+Volkswagen also said on Sunday it was preparing to suspend operations at its plant in Bratislava after Slovakia declared a state of emergency in response to the virus.

-With all non-essential services closed, including car dealers, and people forced to stay at home except for strict working needs, many forecast a heavy fall in car sales in March.
+With non-essential services closed in several countries, including car dealers, and people forced to stay at home except for strict working needs, analysts are forecasting a heavy fall in car sales in March.

-FCA, which according to analyst estimates produces around 25% of its vehicles in Europe, said the suspensions through March 27 would allow it respond to interrupted market demand by optimizing supply.
+FCA, which according to analyst estimates produces around 25% of its vehicles in Europe, said its plant suspensions through March 27 would allow it respond to interrupted market demand by optimizing supply.

-Marco Opipari, an analyst at Fidentiis, said a few weeks of closures were not a big problem in an over-supplied European auto industry, and lost production could be recovered later on.
+Marco Opipari, an analyst at Fidentiis, said a few weeks of closures were not a big problem in a European auto industry struggling with over-capacity, and lost production could be recovered later on.

 “The real problem is on the demand side.
 People are not buying cars now, and sales volumes are expected to be very bad in March, with a real impact on automakers’ earnings,” he said.

+The coronavirus crisis is hitting a European automotive industry already struggling with weak global demand and tough new pollution regulations.

-FCA (FCAU.N) said in a statement that production at its FCA Italy and luxury Maserati units would stop for two weeks, extending a temporary closure period already planned for some Italian facilities.
+The suspensions at FCA (FCAU.N) extend a temporary closure period already planned for some Italian facilities.

-Affected are FiatChrysler’s plants in Melfi, Pomigliano, Cassino, Mirafiori, Grugliasco and Modena in Italy, Kragujevac in Serbia and Tychy in Poland.
-The FIOM union said FCA’s decision was “necessary”.

-The carmaker said the freeze would help it to resume activity promptly once market conditions allow it.

 “The group is working with its supply base and business partners to be ready to enable our manufacturing operations to deliver previously planned total levels of production despite the suspension when market demand returns,” it said.